-FIG. 9.
-Schematics of vortices interaction of both signs. (a) A stronger negative vortex center is shown, and (b) a stronger positive vortex center is shown.
-Solid black arrows indicate the circulation; bold grey arrows indicate the direction of deformation.
-The merid-ional vorticity fluxes that this interaction will produce is also indicated.
+Fig 9 Schematics of vortices interaction of both signs.
+The upper graph shows a stronger negative vortex centers and the lower graph shows a stronger positive vortex centers.
+Solid black arrows indicate the circulation, bold grey arrows indicate the direction of deformation.
+The meridional vorticity fluxes that this interaction will produce is also indicated.